Home Tutorials Training Consulting Books Company Contact us

 map.forEach((k, v) -> System.out.printf("%s %s%n", k, v));

-The computeIfAbsent calculates and adds an entry to the map if it is not present in the map.
+The computeIfAbsent method calculates and adds an entry to the map if it is not already present.

 map.keySet().forEach(key -> System.out.println(key + " " + map.get(key)));